cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 An empty one-dimensional geometry instance returns 0.

-Null is returned when the geometry instance is not a one-dimensional instance or is an uninitialized instance.
+Null is returned when the geometry instance isn't a one-dimensional instance or is an uninitialized instance.

-One-dimensional spatial data types include `LineString`, `CircularString`, and `CompoundCurve`. `STNumCurves()` works only on simple types; it does not work with geometry collections like `MultiLineString`.
+One-dimensional spatial data types include `LineString`, `CircularString`, and `CompoundCurve`. `STNumCurves()` works only on simple types; it doesn't work with geometry collections like `MultiLineString`.

 #### Example